 of the Yellowstone, and Mammoth Hot Springs.

-- IMAX Theater: The IMAX Theater in West Yellowstone is open year-round and features a handful of movies, typically one about Yellowstone and the area and other seasonal features.
+- Yellowstone Giant Screen Theater: This theater in West Yellowstone is open year-round and features a handful of movies, typically one about Yellowstone and the area and other seasonal features.

 - Yellowstone Historic Center: This museum is located in the old